8ven0m8/Titanic_survival_predictor/README.md

 This project builds a machine learning model to predict whether a passenger aboard the RMS Titanic would survive or not based on various attributes such as passenger class, age, fare, and other demographic features.

+#### The model accuracy was around 80% for Random Forest and 82% for XGBoost

 ## Dataset

 The dataset used in this project contains passenger information from the Titanic disaster in 1912.